Keeping up with 2023 retail ecommerce trends is key to surviving in a cutthroat competitive market and maintaining brand longevity.

-The trend is easy to spot: retail ecommerce sales have grown—year over year—for the past six years (and Amazon isn’t the only one getting in on the action).
+The trend is easy to spot: retail ecommerce sales have grown—year over year—for the past nine years (and Amazon isn’t the only one getting in on the action).

 In other words, if you’re in the retail ecommerce game, you’re in a good place.
 Ecommerce businesses are well-positioned for big-time growth well into the future.

-Now that you have a clear understanding of the general growth of the global ecommerce market, let’s focus on five trends that are likely to impact you over the next 12 months.
+Now that you have a clear understanding of the general growth of the global ecommerce market let’s focus on seven trends that are likely to impact you this year.

 Do you remember the trend we talked about above?
-The one about how much the ecommerce market has grown over the past six years?
+The one about how much the ecommerce market has grown over the past nine years?